 How to stop mosquito bites from itching and mosquito bite relief

-Applying heat to a mosquito bite may help reduce the inflammation and itching.
+Applying heat to a mosquito bite may help reduce inflammation and itching.
 Locally administered concentrated heat leads to a fast reduction of symptoms.
-Usually, symptoms, including pain, disappear after 10 minutes on administration.
+Usually, symptoms, including pain, disappear after 10 minutes of administration.
 All you have to do is heat up a metal spoon under hot tap water for a few minutes and press it directly against the bite.
 Hold it against your skin for a couple of minutes and take it off and the itch should be gone.
 However, this should be administered as soon as you are bitten before the enzymes spread deeper into your skin.

 A cold compress

 A cold compress can also do the trick.
 Anything containing essential oils like menthol, camphor, tea tree, eucalyptus, nutmeg and thymol is best.
 These ingredients have anti-inflammatory properties, helping to reduce pain, swelling and itching.
 Even something like toothpaste can work.
 Even though the reaction will still be there, it will give you temporary relief from itching.
 A simple ice cube will also numb down the itching.

 There have been many experiences documented where people have experienced relief from itching of mosquito bites on the application of their own saliva to the itchy spot.
 It helps to reduce the itching because saliva has been proven to speed up tissue repair and has antibacterial properties.
 It also provides a moisturising effect on the itchy spot.
 So, if you don’t have anything else around this a good option.

 Aloe Vera gel has been shown to have anti-inflammatory properties for wound healing and calming infections, The cool feeling of the gel may also soothe any itchiness.